Full-disk encryption (FDE) tools: A buyer's guide

 It is also recommended, and actually required by some organizations, that FDE products be formally evaluated to determine if their cryptographic implementations are robust; the most common certification is Federal Information Processing Standard (FIPS) 140-2 compliance.
 Information on FIPS 140-2 compliance is available here.

-Some products, such as Symantec Endpoint Encryption and Apple FileVault 2 for Yosemite, are not FIPS 140-2 compliant, but this is because these are new products (introduced in late 2014).
-The products are in the FIPS 140-2 testing queue, so it is expected that they will be certified as compliant in the near future.
+All the commercial products and FDE capabilities built into operating systems, mentioned in this article are FIPS 140-2 compliant.
 Open source products, such as DiskCryptor, are not FIPS 140-2 compliant, most likely because of the financial burden involved in achieving certification.
 Therefore, organizations needing to use FIPS-compliant products may have to fund the certification process for these open source products themselves if they want to implement them.

 Another facet of cryptography to consider is where cryptographic keys are stored -- locally or remotely, and if locally, where on the device.
 For example, Dell Data Protection | Encryption and Microsoft BitLocker can use a local Trusted Platform Module, or TPM, to strongly protect storage.
 If keys are stored locally and that storage is not properly secured, attackers may be able to recover the keys and circumvent the FDE-provided protection, thus breaching the device.